trevor-webster/2024Fall-MOCS2/notebooks/# Finals project.md

 > When the offered load is excessive, a portion will be rejected by the flow control algorithm

-Because a rejected packet is retransmitted, it explains one mechanism that justifies why $D$ increases when failure happens,

-According to (6.1) fitness is not assigned by any individual, but reflects the network’s collective perception of a node’s importance relative to the other nodes.
-We can, therefore, determine a node’s fitness by comparing its time evolution to the time evolution of other nodes in the network.
-- flow
-- breakdown rule
-- failure propagation quantified as $D$ and $S$ the size of the node failure

-(where $F_i$ is flow measured in data units per unit time $\gamma$ is the total arrival rate into the network)

 Delay is relevant to the robustness  When a network is congested, possibly due to sub-optimal assignment of capacity, packets fail at nodes where $F_i$ approaches $C_i$ and $D$ is high.
 Therefore this project finds failures that are from congestion and measurable by delay to be a distinct category of failures from the random failures measuruable by robustness $p_c$.